 Richard and Jacqueline are very happy to be collaborating once again with Northlight, having previously designed Gee’s Bend, Pride and Prejudice, Tuesdays with Morrie, The Mystry of Irma Vep, At Wit’s End, and Over the Tavern.
 Recent designs include: Pygmalion, Northanger Abbey, Love and Information, and The Importance of Being Earnest (Remy Bumppo); Apartment 3A, and Stick Fly (Windy City Playhouse); Nice Work If You Can Get It, Big Fish, and All Shook Up (Theatre at the Center); Richard III (Gift Theatre at Steppenwolf); Mud Sky Blue (Red Orchid); Luck of the Irish and Welcome Home Jenny Sutter (Next); Hank Williams: Lost Highway (American Blues Theatre); Barnum and The Christmas Schooner (Mercury) and Around The World In Eighty Days (Lookingglass).
 They have received many nominations and awards for their design work.
 Jacqueline is an Associate Professor in the Theatre Department at Columbia College Chicago.
 Richard runs the technical theatre program for New Trier High School.

 Kimberly is excited to be returning to Northlight Theatre.
-Her Northlight credits include Miss Bennet: Christmas at Pemberley, You Can’t Take it With You and Civil War Christmas.
-Chicago credits: A View from the Bridge, Objects in the Mirror, Gloria, and Wonderful Town at Goodman and Million Dollar Quartet.
+Her Northlight credits include Book of Will, Miss Bennet: Christmas at Pemberley, You Can’t Take it With You and Civil War Christmas.
+Chicago credits: Having Our Say, A View from the Bridge, Objects in the Mirror, Gloria, and Wonderful Town (Goodman) and Million Dollar Quartet.
 Broadway: Curtains.
 Off-Broadway credits: Bill W. and Dr. Bob, How to Save the World, John Ferguson.
-Regional: Tuacahn Center for the Arts, Skylight Music Theatre, and Milwaukee Rep. Other credits include: Illinois Shakespeare Festival, Colorado Shakespeare Festival, and numerous productions at The Juilliard School.
+Regional: Tuacahn Center for the Arts, Skylight Music Theatre, and Milwaukee Rep. Other credits include Illinois Shakespeare Festival, Colorado Shakespeare Festival, and numerous productions at The Juilliard School.
 Kimberly is a proud member of Actors Equity.

 Enjoy Subscriber Advantages: